cameraui/docs/cameras/live-view.md

 camera.ui can stream live video in a few ways.
 You set the mode per camera in its [settings](/cameras/settings).
 The player also has a button to switch between WebRTC and MSE while you watch.

-- **Auto** picks the best mode for your device and network, and is the simplest choice.
+- **Auto** starts WebRTC and MSE together and keeps whichever connects first, so a network that blocks WebRTC still gets a picture.
+When the camera's codec cannot travel over WebRTC it goes straight to MSE.
+The simplest choice.
 - **WebRTC** gives the lowest latency.
 - **MSE** is a broadly compatible fallback.
 - **webrtc/tcp** sends WebRTC over TCP only.
 Pick it in the camera settings if some networks block the ports WebRTC normally uses.
 It is not available from the player button.